 In 2019, the Kansas City Chiefs were the first in football to do so, and PNC Arena, home to the Carolina Hurricanes of the NHL and North Carolina State University men’s basketball, was the first to install an HDR-capable centerhung display in an arena.

-For the 2020 MLB season, the Reds’ Great American Ball Park will be the first Major League Baseball venue to have all of its LED displays in HDR format.
-A total of 12 LED displays with 16,750 square feet of digital space throughout the ballpark will create the fully-integrated HDR system to provide better image quality to video and digital content for the Reds.
+For the 2020 MLB season, the Cincinnati Reds Great American Ball Park became the first Major League Baseball venue to have all of its LED displays in HDR format.
+A total of 12 LED displays with nearly 17,000 square feet of digital space throughout the ballpark create the fully-integrated HDR system to provide better image quality to video and digital content for the Reds.

 This is the first system where every display in the building, including the ribbon boards, will be HDR.
 So that gives them the ability to run everything under one color standard and have the incredible look that people are used to seeing.
 With the HDR format, Reds fans attending games can expect to see video presentations that are comparable to high-definition television displays they might have in their homes.